Guinea: Shots fired near presidential palace amid coup rumors | DW | 05.09.2021

 Army putschists claim the president has been arrested and the Guinean government has been dissolved, but the situation is still unclear.

-A Guinean soldier said in a broadcast on state television that the country's borders have been closed and that a transitional government will soon be formed.
+A Guinean army colonel draped in a national flag said in a broadcast on state television that the country's borders have been closed and that a transitional government will soon be formed.

 "The personalization of political life is over.
 We will no longer entrust politics to one man.
 We will entrust it to the people," Colonel Mamadi Doumboya said in the broadcast.